exo-lang/exo/docs/Imports.md

 from __future__ import annotations
 ```

-- **Purpose**: Enables postponed evaluation of type annotations, allowing you to use forward references in type hints without causing issues during runtime.
+Enables postponed evaluation of type annotations, allowing you to use forward references in type hints without causing issues during runtime.
 This is necessary to support Exo's `x : f32` syntax.
-- **Context**: This is a standard Python feature that improves compatibility and performance when using type hints in your code.

 ## 2. Core Exo Module